 Forge Stores now open Wednesday afternoons...

-From October 2012 the Forge Stores will be open on Wednesday afternoons.
+The Forge Stores now opens on Wednesday afternoons.

 Penshurst may only have one shop but it is now open from 6.30 am weekdays and on Saturday and Sunday mornings.